What was it that initially drew you to Cre8ion?

 It worked fantastically, the team were great at understanding what we needed, that we needed to edit the website ourselves and have some control over it, have it simple to use, and it was delivered faster than I thought it would be, and we were supported all the way.

 What one thing stands out working with Cre8ion?

 The thing that I appreciated the most is the transparency around the process.
-I’ve struggled in the past with knowing what was happening sometimes with other developers and designers and that has proved a point of frustration.
-But right from the beginning with Cre8ion I knew what the process was going to be, I knew who the people were, who I needed to speak to and I got a really good sense of how I could contribute my needs and my opinions and my creative ideas and how they could be incorporated into what was happening overall.
+I’ve struggled in the past with knowing what was happening sometimes with other developers and designers, and that has proved a point of frustration.
+But right from the beginning with Cre8ion, I knew what the process was going to be, I knew who the people were, who I needed to speak to, and I got a really good sense of how I could contribute my needs and my opinions and my creative ideas, and how they could be incorporated into what was happening overall.
 I never felt like my ideas were being taken over or changed.
-I felt they were being incorporated the way I wanted them to be, the branding was maintained exactly the way I wanted tit to be and I always knew who I needed to speak to and I always felt confident that elements were going to be delivered exactly on time and they were.
+I felt they were being incorporated the way I wanted them to be, the branding was maintained exactly the way I wanted it to be, and I always knew who I needed to speak to, and I always felt confident that elements were going to be delivered exactly on time, and they were.

 Can you share what working with Cre8ion looked like?

 We always felt involved every step of the way, which was really important to me.
-I really liked the workshop aspect at the beginning, which it went so much further than what do you want on your website.
-It was a process of really understanding the business and how we work and most importantly how our clients contact us, how they find us.
-There was a lot about who they are and honing in on our ideal client and how they’re going to reach the website.
+I really liked the workshop aspect at the beginning, it went so much further than “what do you want on your website”?.
+It was a process of really understanding the business, and how we work and most importantly how our clients contact us, how they find us.
+There was a lot about who they are, and honing in on our ideal client, and how they’re going to reach the website.
 It was a really great process for us to have that workshop because it kind of crystallised a lot for us as well.
-So that is a great part of the Cre8ion process that we really appreciated.
+That is a great part of the Cre8ion process that we really appreciated.

 Would you recommend Cre8ion to someone else?